Emmotes/ic_spoilers/docs/season_4.md

 ![Season 4 Portrait](images/portrait_s4.png)

-No changes worth talking about have been seen in the defines yet - so this is just an educated guess at this point.
+It appears the season will be based around the Companions of the Hall - and peripherally related champions.

 {% comment %}
 ![Season 4 Ad Panel](images/s4_adpanel.png)
 {% endcomment %}

+# Changes

+No changes worth talking about have been seen in the defines yet - so this is just an educated guess at this point.

+Please do me a favour and don't get all melodramatic about what you find here.
+I - and CNE - don't appreciate it.
+These are spoilers and will almost certainly change before release - likely multiple times.
+Making assumptions on how the champions will turn out based on this information would be premature.

 [Back to Top](#top)